Chris Kershner, CAE, IOM

-Chris is a member and certified lobbyist with the Ohio Lobbying Association and is a registered lobbyist with the State of Ohio.
 Chris earned his BA in Political Science from Wright State University and his Masters of Public Administration from Walden University.
-Additionally, Chris is a graduate of the U.S. Chamber of Commerce’s Institute for Organizational Management (IOM), a Certified Association Executive with the American Society of Association Executives and a graduate of Leadership Dayton.
+Additionally, Chris is a graduate of the U.S. Chamber of Commerce’s Institute for Organizational Management (IOM), a Certified Association Executive (CAE) through the American Society of Association Executives and a graduate of Leadership Dayton.
 Chris previously served on staff for the Ohio Speaker of the House and the United States Senate.

-Chris resides in Springboro with his wife Lori, and daughters Morgan and Tatum.
+Chris resides in Clearcreek Township with his wife Lori, and daughters Morgan and Tatum.